 - Don’t put eggshells into the unit as its inner membrane can wrap around the blades.
 They are best added to the compost pile.

-What you CAN put into your garbage disposal unit is chopped waste, liquids and soft foods.
+What you CAN put into your unit is chopped waste, liquids and soft foods.

 How to install a garbage disposal